 to a visitor that came from your website.

 In the world of online poker rooms, it works two ways.
+Go to our website and get casino 25 euro bonus ohne einzahlung 2020.
+Hurry up to go and start winning!
 The online poker room will pay their affiliate (you)

 either a flat amount for every real money poker player that the affiliate refers, or the online poker room will

 pay the affiliate a percentage of everything the poker room makes off that player.
 The flat amount,

 often referred to as CPA (Cost Per Acquisition), ranges between $50-$150 per real money poker player.

 The percentage programs, often referred to as rake programs – usually offer affiliate payouts in the range of 20-40% of

 what the house makes off the player referred by the affiliate website (your website).

 Online poker room affiliate programs are a great way to get compensated for a popular poker website.
 However,

 there are other ways to make money from a poker website.
 You can also set up affiliate programs with merchandisers